ID-UNCLEAR/rlox/README.md

 [Chapter 8.
 Statements and State](https://craftinginterpreters.com/statements-and-state.html#scope).

 # Todos:
-- Pretty AST printer
 - Parser tests
 - Some PROPER error handling, cuz this is getting out of hand.
-- Interactive console if no lox file is provided
 - More documentation and stuff... :)

 # Fun to Implement?